 Press Club Restaurant

 It’s been a very dramatic Days of our Lives year for the Made Establishment.
-The restaurant group turned St Katherine’s into Hellenic Republic Kew; announced that PM 24 would become an Asian diner, Lucy Liu’s, and converted the original site of Press Club into casual Greek joint, Gazi.
+The restaurant group turned St Katherine’s into Hellenic Republic Kew; sold PM 24 to the crew from the Smith (who are turning it into an Asian diner, Lucy Liu’s), and converted the original site of Press Club into casual Greek joint, Gazi.
 Oh, they also opened Jimmy Grants souvlaki bar, and they’re turning their South Yarra Greek-Italian restaurant Mama Baba into a circusy French restaurant, Le Grande Cirque, next year.
 In this weeks episode, George Calombaris (the Masterchef judge who himself has undergone a radical transformation this year – he’s tiny!) has donned the whites to turn out the group’s only remaining fine dining offering at the all new Press Club, which now fills what used to be Little Press.
 Got all that?
 Us neither.

 Press Club Restaurant, 72 Flinders St, Melbourne.